 Toward Better Rural Futures aims to foster greater collaboration and alignment across local, regional, and state levels of government, equipping leaders with the tools and knowledge to fundamentally shift power, opportunity, and resources in order to create healthy rural places where everyone can thrive.

-As the foundation of this work, our innovative partnership conducted a comprehensive policy scan with stakeholder interviews designed to identify high-impact, evidence-based state and local policies that advance racial equity and equitable economic development in BIPOC rural communities experiencing persistent poverty.
-Kimberly Libman, vice president of policy at ChangeLab Solutions, remarks, “There was broad agreement among the project partners that we should prioritize work on policies that advance both racial equity and equitable economic development.
+As the foundation of this work, we conducted a comprehensive policy scan with stakeholder interviews designed to identify high-impact, evidence-based state and local policies that advance racial equity and equitable economic development in BIPOC rural communities experiencing persistent poverty.
+Kimberly Libman, vice president of policy at ChangeLab Solutions, remarks, “There was broad agreement among the project partners and contributors that we should prioritize work on policies that advance both racial equity and equitable economic development.
 Our research recognizes that structural racism underpins disparities in wealth, income, and class mobility, so approaching these two drivers of inequity together is key to creating meaningful change.”

 Through scoping interviews and cross-partner discussions, important themes surfaced that will continue to inform our work in rural places.
 First, acknowledging the long, fraught history of extractive and exclusionary policymaking is key to moving health equity forward.
 While local innovation is vital for equitable policy development, administrative barriers and capacity restraints remain a primary issue in rural communities.
 Capacity building for local government and community leaders can increase technical knowledge, develop shared resources, and encourage accountable, transparent investment.